jameswniu/research_doc_extraction_rag_agent/docs/ARCHITECTURE.md

 ## Key Design Decisions

-**Project background parameter** - The pipeline accepts optional research context that informs question inference and theme generation.
+**Project background parameter**: The pipeline accepts optional research context that informs question inference and theme generation.
 This improves theme relevance to research objectives.

-**Parallel execution** - Questions are analyzed concurrently using ThreadPoolExecutor (default 6 workers).
+**Parallel execution**: Questions are analyzed concurrently using ThreadPoolExecutor (default 6 workers).
 Each question is independent, so parallelization is straightforward and provides ~6x speedup.

-**Classification export** - Every participant → theme assignment is exported to Excel for manual review.
+**Classification export**: Every participant → theme assignment is exported to Excel for manual review.
 This enables accuracy verification and audit trails.

-**Quote validation** - Quotes are validated against source data before inclusion.
+**Quote validation**: Quotes are validated against source data before inclusion.
 Mismatches are logged and auto-corrected using source text.
 This prevents hallucination.

-**Dual model architecture** - Claude Opus 4.5 handles the heavy lifting (question inference, theme extraction) while GPT-5.1 generates the executive summaries.
+**Dual model architecture**: Claude Opus 4.5 handles the heavy lifting (question inference, theme extraction) while GPT-5.1 generates the executive summaries.
 Opus excels at precise extraction from messy data; GPT-5.1 produces authoritative, executive-grade summaries.

-**Temperature tuning** - Different temperatures for different tasks: 0.3 for question inference (natural phrasing), 0.1 for theme extraction (near-deterministic), 0.5 for summaries (natural variation).
+**Temperature tuning**: Different temperatures for different tasks: 0.3 for question inference (natural phrasing), 0.3 for theme extraction (balanced accuracy and variation), 0.5 for summaries (natural variation).

-**Variable theme count** - 3-5 themes based on natural clustering in the data.
+**Variable theme count**: 3-5 themes based on natural clustering in the data.
 Fewer themes with stronger cohesion beats more themes with overlap.

-**Question inference** - Instead of guessing from column names like "vpn_selection", the pipeline samples actual responses and asks Claude Opus 4.5 what question was likely asked.
+**Question inference**: Instead of guessing from column names like "vpn_selection", the pipeline samples actual responses and asks Claude Opus 4.5 what question was likely asked.
 This produces natural, specific questions like "What factors influenced your decision when choosing your VPN?"

-**Dynamic question detection** - The pipeline doesn't hardcode question names.
+**Dynamic question detection**: The pipeline doesn't hardcode question names.
 It looks at column contents and picks out the ones that look like text responses.
 This makes it work with any survey structure.

-**Quote-description alignment** - The model selects best_quote_ids that directly prove the theme description.
+**Quote-description alignment**: The model selects best_quote_ids that directly prove the theme description.
 If description says "no-logs policies dominate," quotes mention no-logs.

-**Quote deduplication** - Quotes are tracked across themes so the same response never appears twice in the output.
+**Quote deduplication**: Quotes are tracked across themes so the same response never appears twice in the output.

-**Senior research tone** - Prompts explicitly ask for "$500/hour consultant voice" with no hedging, varied openings, and business implications.
+**Senior research tone**: Prompts explicitly ask for "$500/hour consultant voice" with no hedging, varied openings, and business implications.

 ## Components